iPad 7 Teardown

 Step 1

-- Apple A10 Fusion chip with a built-in M10 motion coprocessor (perfect for those beachside iPad jogs, if that's your thing!)
+- Apple A10 Fusion processor, paired with the M10 motion coprocessor (perfect for those beach runs with your iPad)

-- 8 MP rear camera with 1080p resolution, plus a 1.2 MP front-facing FaceTime HD camera for those crisp selfies or video calls.
+- 8 MP rear-facing camera with 1080p video and a 1.2 MP front-facing FaceTime HD camera for those perfectly framed selfies

 Step 2

-- The team at Creative Electron has been putting in the extra hours this week, and when we asked for a glimpse inside this iPad, they managed to gather some more electrons for us to explore.
+- Creative Electron's been putting in the hours this week, and when we asked them to take a peek inside this iPad, they pulled a few more electrons from their toolkit to give us a look.

 Step 3